trent-fisher/zap_training_docs/src/crm/payments.md

 sticky: true
 # this page will appear in starred articles
 star: true

-# You can customize footer content
-footer: Footer content for test
-# You can customize copyright content
-copyright: No Copyright
+contributors: false
+editLink: false
+comment: false

 ---
 # Payment Links Management Training Guide

 ## Overview
 The Payment Links page allows you to view and manage all payment links generated through Peach Payments for your customers.
-This is a read-only module where you can monitor payment link status, track transactions, and access customer payment information.
+This is a read-only page where you can monitor payment link status, track transactions, and access customer payment information.
 This guide covers how to view, search, refresh, and download payment link data.

 ---